bids-standard/pybv/.github/CONTRIBUTING.md

    version and (if applicable) extending the "Authors" section of the document
     - "Authors" are all people who committed code or in other ways contributed to `pybv` (e.g., by extensively reviewing PRs).
-1. Commit the change and git push to master (or make a pull request and merge it).
+1. Commit the change and git push to `main` (or make a pull request and merge it).
    Include "REL" in your commit message.
-1. Then, make an annotated tag `git tag -a -m "v1.2.3" v1.2.3 upstream/master` (This assumes that you have a git remote configured with the name "upstream" and pointing to https://github.com/bids-standard/pybv).
-Note also that the version from `__init__.py` is preprended with a `v`: `1.2.3` --> `v1.2.3` **NOTE: Make sure you have your `master` branch up to date for this step!**
+1. Then, make an annotated tag `git tag -a -m "v1.2.3" v1.2.3 upstream/main` (This assumes that you have a git remote configured with the name "upstream" and pointing to https://github.com/bids-standard/pybv).
+Note also that the version from `__init__.py` is preprended with a `v`: `1.2.3` --> `v1.2.3` **NOTE: Make sure you have your `main` branch up to date for this step!**
 1. `git push --follow-tags upstream`
 1. Make a [release on GitHub](https://help.github.com/en/articles/creating-releases),
    using the git tag from the previous step (e.g., `v1.2.3`).
 Fill the tag name into all fields of the release.
 1. This will trigger a GitHub Action that will build the package and release it to PyPi.

-Then the release is done and `master` has to be prepared for development of the next release:
+Then the release is done and `main` has to be prepared for development of the next release:

 1. update the `__version__` variable in `__init__.py`